Chris35Wills/LFMapper/README.md

 ## About

 LFMapper (Linear Feature Mapper) is a program that extracts the mean orientation and spacing of linear features from images using a Fourier Transform approach.
 It is built using Python v2.7 (not currently v3. compatible) .
-The program has been developed with images of topography in mind (any brightness type image will work - from digital elevation models (DEMs) to hyperspectral imagery)
+The program has been developed with images of topography in mind (any brightness type image will work - from digital elevation models (DEMs) to hyperspectral imagery).
+The proghram has been built in collaboration between [Chris Williams](https://github.com/Chris35Wills) and [Martin O'Leary](https://github.com/mewo2).

 The ultimate output is the ability to quantify additional data from images than was available before - in this case, values for spacing and orientation as displayed in the quiver plot, created using this program, following analysis of the input DEM on the left: